7048 - 建築創作〈一〉 英授 Taught in English

 抵達Chianti之後,往後六天就直接住宿在當地的其中一個酒莊Poggio Bonelli當中,成員們會再次進行設計上的討論,並開始思考研究葡萄作物、收成釀造窖藏、品酒與觀光機能空間的設計。在托斯卡尼大區我們會去參訪鄰近的歷史古城西恩納,觀察社群的形成與相關的都市紋理,另外我們會去兩個具有指標性的酒莊做為設計上的參考:從14世紀開始釀造的老牌酒莊Antinori家族委託Studio Archea事務所所興建的酒藏/以及Brolio家族古城堡11世紀開始釀造(該區最久)所屬領地的Barone Ricasoli酒莊。在兩個新舊之間的酒莊找出代表Chianti酒區的空間特質加以進行討論。

-在托斯卡尼的最後一天我們就針對葡萄酒的理解與這樣的食物地景所想像出一個回應基地的設計做一次最後的設計評圖,這個學術成果也將蒐集回饋給未來繼續合作的幾個對象:包括位於義北的慢食大學University of Gastronomic Science,米蘭理工大學Politecnico di Milano,以及下一個葡萄酒研究基地:位於法國西南的世界葡萄酒文化中心波爾多Bordeaux。【Food-Print Landscape Workshop: Winery Edition】
+在托斯卡尼的最後一天我們就針對葡萄酒的理解與這樣的食物地景所想像出一個回應基地的設計做一次最後的設計評圖,這個學術成果也將蒐集回饋給未來繼續合作的幾個對象:包括位於義北的慢食大學University of Gastronomic Science,米蘭理工大學Politecnico di Milano,以及下一個葡萄酒研究基地:位於法國西南的世界葡萄酒文化中心波爾多Bordeaux。

 Time: 2017/9/4~9/17

-Organizer: School of Architecture, Urban Planning, Construction Engineering, Politecnico di Milano
+Sponsored by: Department of Architecture, Tunghai University, School of Architecture, Urban Planning, Construction Engineering, Politecnico di Milano

-Since the 2014 Venice Architecture Double Year Exhibition, Donghai University Architecture Department and Milan University of Technology Architecture and Urban Planning Construction College cooperate to jointly organize cultural understanding of food landscapes every summer.
-By understanding each other's food culture, we look back at our own understanding of land and think about more possibilities for building design development.
-We call it "the East/West Dialogue".
+Starting from the 2014 Venice Architecture Biennale, the Department of Architecture of Tunghai University and the School of Architecture and Urban Planning of Politecnico di Milano have collaborated every summer to develop a cultural understanding of food landscapes.
+Through understanding each other’s food culture, we can review our own understanding of the land and think about more possibilities for the development of architectural design.
+We call it the "East/West Dialogue" (East/West Dialogue).

 請直接與本系授課教師聯絡,電話:04-2359-0263

-Please contact the teaching instructor of this department directly, phone number: 04-2359-0263
+Please contact the lecturers of this department directly, Tel: 04-2359-0263

 Cockrall-King, J. (2012) Food and the City: Urban Agriculture and the New Food Revolution.
 USA: Prometheus Books.